hirnlego/repetita-versio/README.md

 - 80 seconds buffer @ 48KHz
 - independent control for the left and right channels of loop start, loop length, speed and freeze amount
-- three button modes (loop, one-shot and triggered recording) with input
+- three trigger modes (triggered recording, free-running, one-shot) with input
 - looper and delay mode
 - variable decay with multi-mode filter and degradation in the feedback path
 - loop start control with automatic loop wrapping